thayes46/aimi/README.md

 *Note: `--board` argument should correspond with the board you are using (Leonardo, Micro, etc.).
 For more information visit [here](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc#options)

-If you receive an error along the lines of "permission denied: /dev/tty/USBn or /dev/tty/ACMn" run
+If you receive an error along the lines of `permission denied: /dev/tty/USBn or /dev/tty/ACMn` run
 ```
 sudo adduser [your_username] dialout
 ```